berachain/polaris/README.md

 ## Documentation

 If you want to build on top of Polaris, take a look at our [documentation](http://polaris.berachain.dev/).
-If you want to help contribute to the framework, check out the [Framework Specs](./specs/).
+If you want to help contribute to the framework, check out the [Contributing Guide](https://polaris.berachain.dev/docs/contributing).

 ## Directory Structure